-The construction phase of the Spine Remodelling Project is coming to an end.
+The Spine Remodelling Project is now complete.
 The scope of the project spanned from the Great Hall down to the George Fox building.